 5350.
 Seminar in Ecology.
 1-3.
 (Max.
 12).
 Exploration of topical issues in ecology, based on discussions of relevant literature.
 Prerequisites: graduate standing and consent of instructor.

 5540.
 Microbial Diversity and Ecology.
 4. Introduces the diversity and ecology of soil microbes through an integrated lecture and laboratory course.
 Emphasis on molecular approaches to analyzing microbial diversity and evolution, and student-directed experimental design.
 Provides a continuum of realistic research experiences in molecular microbial ecology, from field work to evolutionary analysis of DNA sequence data.
 Cross listed with MOLB 5540.
 Prerequisite: MOLB 2210.

 5550.
 Ecology as a Scientific Profession.
 2. A capstone that prepares doctoral students for success and leadership in their careers as professional ecologists.
-Intended for students enrolled in the doctoral Program in Ecology in their second or third year.
+Intended for students enrolled in the doctoral Program in Ecology in their final year.
 Prerequisite: graduate standing.

 5610.
 Quantitative Modeling in Landscape Ecology.
 3. Emphasis on quantitative, spatial analysis of landscapes and application of these quantitative tools to making sound management decisions.
 Work with real data, acquire high-level quantitative skills, develop problem-solving skills, and discuss management application of model results.
 Analysis will encompass abiotic, biotic (plant and animal), and human use of ecological systems in a spatial context.
 Cross listed with REWM 5610.
 Prerequisites: upper division stats course (e.g., STAT 4015 or STAT 4025) and graduate standing.